Frequently Asked Questions

 You can contact the Admissions team via phone at 01491 579988 or email at firstname.lastname@example.org.
 You can also find lots of information about the College by visiting the Your Future at Henley section of our website.
 You can also visit the Support section of the website to find out more about Student Services, transport and bursaries.

 How do I apply?

-You can submit an online application by visiting our website; please ensure you enter all the required fields including a valid email address, phone number, and predicted/mock/target GCSE grades for 2021.
+You can submit an online application here; please ensure you enter all the required fields including a valid email address, phone number, and predicted/mock/target GCSE grades for 2021.
 If you have already achieved your GCSEs, the please state these where applicable.
 Please ensure you take note of the email address used to create you online application and password as you will need this throughout you application and enrolment journey.

 When is the application deadline?

 The Henley College does not have an application deadline, however given the high demand for our courses in our recent enrolment, we do encourage students to apply by the end of February half term to be considered as an early applicant, and to ensure they get offers for their first choice courses.

 Is there an age limit when applying to The Henley College?

 The Henley College is primarily a 16-18 year old College.
 Students typically attend the College once they have completed their GCSE's, however under some circumstances, students are able to transfer to The Henley College after this.
 In some cases, we are able to accept applications for older students but this is subject to the discretion of the Head of Faculty, Curriculum Leader and our Finance Team.